 This is a tough one to deal with.
-I can’t advise anybody to go out and create an instructional book, tape or DVD.
+I can’t advise anybody to go out and create an instructional book, tape, or DVD.
 It’s hard because it has to come from within.
 That’s how I look at it.
-For me, I have to be passionate about what I am going to go through putting on paper or video.
+For me, I have to be passionate about what I will go through putting on paper or video.
 I have to realize if this is something that others are going to want to learn.
-OK, maybe they might want to learn it, but are they going to want to pay for it?
-But most of the time the most important thing is – can I get the information across to the “student”?
-This IS the most important part because if the book, tape or DVD is all glossy and looks great, the guts of it, the material has to be even better!
+OK, maybe they might like to learn it, but will they want to pay for it?
+But most of the time, the most important thing is – can I get the information across to the “student”?
+This IS the most critical part because if the book, tape, or DVD is all glossy and looks great, the guts of it, the material has to be even better!
 If no one can learn from it, they won’t bother to buy it!
 You have wasted your time and effort!

 So let’s go back to the basics.
-You have to either create something new that nobody has seen yet, create a new/better way to do a type of balloon or it has to be a pet project that you love and others have been asking you for.
-Well that’s only the beginning.
-Next you have to pre-think which form your end product will take.
-If it is a book, you have to figure out how the pictures will represent each move you are trying teach.
+You have to either create something new that nobody has seen yet, create a new/better way to do a type of balloon, or it has to be a pet project that you love and others have been asking you for.
+Well, that’s only the beginning.
+Next, you have to pre-think which form your end product will take.
+If it is a book, you have to figure out how the pictures will represent each move you are trying to teach.
 Can words describe the move alone?
-Can a picture tell it without the words?
+Can an image tell it without the words?
 Do you need both so they can see and understand the nuance of the move being illustrated?
 That’s for a book.

 Alright, you figured out what you want to teach, location, set, and sound.
-Assuming all of these requirements are met, you filmed and now what do you do?
+Assuming all of these requirements are met, you filmed, and now what do you do?
 EDIT!
 Here’s a headache waiting to happen!
 Of course, that is my opinion!
 How particular are you going to be about the visual and audio?
-If you planned properly, you will need to accomplish the very basic editing tasks and finalize it and output it to tape or DVD.
-For the rest of us who does not have everything go ideally and smooth, we have to edit the filming so it makes sense.
+If you planned properly, you would need to accomplish the fundamental editing tasks, finalize them, and output them to tape or DVD.
+For the rest of us who do not have everything go ideally and smooth, we have to edit the filming, so it makes sense.
 Add transitions and titles.
 And worry about the sound.
 Yes, I do worry about that.
 I don’t want too many things to distract from the message of the DVD.
-If I have to, I will add sounds / delete sounds, add voice over / delete dialogue not important to the task at hand, add background music to help long boring parts, etc. You get the idea.
+If I have to, I will add sounds / delete sounds, add voice over / delete dialogue not crucial to the task at hand, add background music to help long boring parts, etc. You get the idea.

 Last but not least, packaging – Can the “Student” know what is inside the disc from the sleeve?
 Does it tell a little bit about you?
 Are they going to be interested enough in your product to buy it?

 Last – last but not least, who is producing this product?
-Are the materials, the editing, the art work, the writing and camera work going to fall within your budget?
+Are the materials, the editing, the artwork, the writing, and the camera work going to fall within your budget?
 If so, are the costs going to be absorbed well enough so that you might make a profit?
-Don’t forget you will have to wholesale to places like MBD2 and TMeyrs and MK Brody and others who are going to sell it for you.
-All this because you had an idea that is new!
+Don’t forget you will have to wholesale to places like MBD2 and TMeyrs and MK Brody and others who will sell it for you.
+All this because you had a new idea!
 Is it worth it?